Godgunxu/Portfolio/README.md

 ## Built With

 My personal portfolio, which features some of my GitHub projects, as well as my resume and technical skills.
-Check it out at [my portfolio](https://soumyajit.vercel.app/).

 This project was built using these technologies: